 And writing the final book in the Bean triology.
 Which is what I do.
 Which is what all writers do.

 And so on we go.
 Fight on, friends!

 ...Christine Potter is the author of two collections of poetry: Zero Degrees at First Light (2006) and Sheltering In Place (2013).
-Her third poetry collection, Unforgetting, is forthcoming in the spring of 2018 from Kelsay books.
+Her third poetry collection, Unforgetting, has just been released by Kelsay books.